SHUNNIORR/bc-view-model-generator/README.md

 1. Position the cursor over the folder we want to use and press right click

-2. Within the menu the "SVP schematics" option will be displayed, we will click on it
+2. Within the menu the "Clean Arq. schematics" option will be displayed, we will click on it

 3. A list of actions willbe displayed, choose one of them and enjoy!